March 2021 update: 2019 public charge rule no longer in effect

-To learn more about the public programs being considered in the new public charge determination rule and to assist clients and families, you can:
+To learn more about the public programs being considered in the current public charge determination rule and to assist clients and families, you can:

 - Let them know that the new rule is not retroactive and a myriad of factors (totality of circumstances) are considered when making a public charge determination.